wenhaoy-0428/Docs/FrontEnd/Js/jsNotes.md

 #### Scope of Object Literal
 * Object doesn't have a [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope).
-[All the properties of an object are associated with the object itself but the scope.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#objects_and_properties).
+[All the properties of an object are associated with the object itself but not the scope.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#objects_and_properties).
 Therefore, object doesn't have its own context.

 > To be more precise, it's that object literal (`const a = {...}`) doesn't have a scope, constructor (indeed a function) does have a scope.